juliandev/juliandev/README.md

 I'm a Software Engineer specialised in backend development.

-- ⚙️ Fast learner and eager to explore new technologies. <br/>
+- ⚙️ I fast learner and eager to explore new technologies. <br/>
-- 🤔 Always questioning the status quo and wanting to improve. <br/>
+- 🤔 Always question the status quo and continually improve. <br/>
 - ⚡️ Able and willing to think outside the box. <br/>
 - 🌱 Fan of technology, entrepreneurship and software development. <br/>